Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: II. Device design, method of noise distinction and measurement

+$|S_{43}|$ at different $I_{b}$ (given in Fig. 3(c)) shows an avoided crossing due to hybridization with the A mode.
+The operation of the device is intended for full hybridization, which occurs at $I_b \approx 202 \mu A$ in this device.
+From this bias current, one can simultaneously measure the two resonances using two fixed-frequency sources.
+These are the tones that are necessary for operating the DuRKID as intended.

-$|S_{43}|$ at different $I_{b}$ (Fig. 3(c)) shows an avoided crossing due to hybridization with the A mode.
-We also measured the cross coupling from the input port of one transmission line to the output port of the other, $S_{41}$ and $S_{23}$.
-The transmission $|S_{41}|$ for hybridization degenerate modes is on the order of -10dB (not shown), indicating some internal loss in the resonators but also sufficiently high coupling of the resonators to their intended transmission lines.
-The capacitors of the bridge were carefully designed in layout to be equal.
-As a result, the mutual inductance is likely the dominant coupling mechanism.
+We also measured the cross-coupling from the input port of one transmission line to the output port of the other, $S_{41}$ and $S_{23}$.
+The transmission $|S_{41}|$ for degenerate hybridized modes is on the order of -10dB (not shown), indicating some internal loss in the resonators but also good coupling of the resonators to their intended transmission lines.

+The capacitors of the bridge are carefully designed in layout to be equal.
+As a result, the mutual inductance is likely the dominant stray coupling mechanism.
 We note that the splitting from mode coupling must be larger than other line widths for the device to operate as intended.
-To further analyze the data quantitatively, we applied the two-resonator model, to fit the transmission data, $S_{21}$ and $S_{43}$ with the fitting procedure explained in the Appendix.
-From Fig. 3(c) we obtained the inter-resonator coupling of $\Omega_{AB}/2\pi=5.1$ MHz.
-This coupling agreed with simulation, within a factor of 2.
-We then use this as a fixed parameter in the device model for two separate fitting procedures.
-In the first fit procedure we fit both standard transmission data at the same time, according to a procedure as described in the Appendix B. From this we extract the internal Q-factor of 2750 and 3100 for resonators A and B respectively.
-Viewed as a material loss tangent tan$\delta=1/Q_{i}=(3.4\pm0.2)\times 10^{-4}$, the values match our expectations for recipe of the PECVD SiN$_{x}$ used.
-It has a lower loss than typical AlO$_{x}$ by approximately an order of magnitude \cite{Martinis2005PRL}.
+To further analyze the data quantitatively, we fit the transmission data, $S_{21}$ and $S_{43}$, to the two resonator model, where the fitting procedure is explained in Appendix A. From Fig. 3(c) we obtained the inter-resonator coupling of $\Omega_{AB}/2\pi=5.1$ MHz.
+This coupling agreed, within a factor of 2, with the simulated value.
+We then use this as a fixed parameter in the device model for a later part of the fitting procedure.
+We fit both standard transmission data, $S_{21}$ and $S_{43}$, at the same time for the start of the fit procedure.
+From this, we extract the internal Q-factor of 2750 and 3100 for resonators $A$ and $B$, respectively.
+When viewed as a material loss tangent, tan$\delta=1/Q_{i}=(3.4\pm0.2)\times 10^{-4}$ and the value of this loss matches our expectation for the recipe of PECVD SiN$_{x}$ that we used.
+This loss tangent is lower than AlO$_{x}$ barriers in large-area Josephson junctions by approximately an order of magnitude \cite{Martinis2005PRL, pike}.
 In other work, silicon-on-insulator (SOI) is used for higher Q-factor resonators \cite{crystal, Ed}.
+This dielectric type is advantageous for KIDs due to its low loss characteristics, resulting in low noise from TLSs.